Vitamin B12: Absorption

-Once the IF/B12 complex is recognized by specialized ileal receptors, it is transported into the portal circulation.
-The vitamin is then transferred to transcobalamin II (TC-II/B12), which serves as the plasma transporter.
-Hereditary defects in production of the transcobalamins and their receptors may produce functional deficiencies in B12 and infantile megaloblastic anemia, and abnormal B12 related biochemistry, even in some cases with normal blood B12 levels.
-For the vitamin to serve inside cells, the TC-II/B12 complex must bind to a cell receptor, and be endocytosed.
-The transcobalamin II is degraded within a lysosome, and free B12 is finally released into the cytoplasm, where it may be transformed into the proper coenzyme, by certain cellular enzymes (see above).
+After the IF/B12 complex binds to cubam the complex is disassociated and the free vitamin is transported into the portal circulation.
+The vitamin is then transferred to TC2, which serves as the circulating plasma transporter, hereditary defects in the production of TC2 and its receptor may produce functional deficiencies in B12 and infantile megaloblastic anemia, and abnormal B12 related biochemistry, even in some cases with normal blood B12 levels.
+For the vitamin to serve inside cells, the TC2-B12 complex must bind to a cell receptor protein and be endocytosed.
+TC2 is degraded within a lysosome, and free B12 is released into the cytoplasm, where it is transformed into the bioactive coenzyme by cellular enzymes.

-Investigations into the intestinal absorption of B12 point out that the upper limit of absorption per single oral dose, under normal conditions, is about 1.5µg.
-The passive diffusion process of B12 absorption—normally a very small portion of total absorption of the vitamin from food consumption—may exceed the R-protein and IF mediated absorption when oral doses of B12 are very large (a thousand or more µg per dose) as commonly happens in dedicated-pill oral B12 supplementation.
-This allows pernicious anemia and certain other defects in B12 absorption to be treated with oral megadoses of B12, even without any correction of the underlying absorption defects.
-See the section on supplements above.
+Malabsorption

+Individuals with pernicious anemia do not have the ability to produce intrinsic factor.
+Individuals who lack intrinsic factor have no ability to absorb vitamin B12.
+The lack of intrinsic factor is most commonly due to autoimmune gastritis, which causes an autoimmune attack on the parietal cells that create it in the stomach.

+Antacid drugs that neutralize stomach acid, as well as acid-suppressing agents such as proton-pump inhibitors, can inhibit the absorption of vitamin B12 by preventing its release from food in the stomach.
+Other causes of B12 malabsorption include bariatric surgery, pancreatic insufficiency, obstructive jaundice, tropical sprue, celiac disease, inherited intrinsic factor deficiency, and radiation enteritis affecting the distal ileum.
+Age is also a contributing factor: elderly individuals are often achlorhydric due to reduced parietal cell function in the stomach, increasing their risk of vitamin B12 deficiency.
+The ability to absorb vitamin B12 declines with age, particularly in individuals over 60.

 Storage and excretion

 How fast B12 levels change depends on the balance between how much B12 is obtained from the diet, how much is secreted and how much is absorbed.
 The total amount of vitamin B12 stored in the body is about 2–5 mg in adults.
 Around 50% of this is stored in the liver.
 Approximately 0.1% of this is lost per day by secretions into the gut, as not all these secretions are reabsorbed.
 Bile is the main form of B12 excretion; most of the B12 secreted in the bile is recycled via enterohepatic circulation.
 Excess B12 beyond the blood's binding capacity is typically excreted in urine.
 Owing to the extremely efficient enterohepatic circulation of B12, the liver can store 3 to 5 years' worth of vitamin B12; therefore, nutritional deficiency of this vitamin is rare in adults in the absence of malabsorption disorders.
-In the absence of enterohepatic reabsorption, only months to a year of vitamin B12 are stored.
+In the absence of intrinsic factor or distal ileum receptors, only months to a year of vitamin B12 are stored.